jbirch/advent-rs/aoc-2022/README.md

 * Lifetimes of structs that contain a `&str`.
 Specifically in the context of having a `MyError<'a>` containing an `&'a str` member.
 * Is it better to parameterise the world on `Box<dyn std::err:Error>`, or deal with concrete `MyError`?
+  * Does the guidance change here for certain modes of programming?
+IE, nostd/embedded/I otherwise do not have a heap?
 * Relatedly: How does the Rust ecosystem feel about sentinel errors?
 I'm drawn to them, but only because they're about the best you can do in Golang.
 Is there a better way forward in Rust?
 * File input is probably worth doing for this task, and not just copy-pasting my input into a giant static constant.
 * Some things I want will return references, but I find myself choosing to implement concrete types.
 The moment I return references, I need to care about lifetimes.
 But if I have a Result/Box/Option of a reference, I'd like to turn what's inside into an owned copy.
 Or I annotate with `<'a>` wherever the compiler tells me.
+* In workspaces — at least in CLion — relative paths are from the root of the workspace, not the root of the crate within a workspace.
+This means I'm passing paths like `./aoc-2022/inputs/01` instead of `./inputs/01`, and I _feel_ has implications about the portability of crates within the workspace.
+But I think these problems probably always exist when using relative paths, and so... maybe it's a signal to not do that generally speaking.

 Things that tangentially cropped up that I am so far ignoring, but it would be neat to know